trigram-mrp/fractureiser/docs/users.md

 ### Are Stage 2 files present on my system?

 Stage 2 files being on your system means that the stages 0 and 1 of the malware ran successfully.
+If they are present at all, you are likely *fully infected* and should continue reading the instructions in the document.

 Many virus scanners are starting to detect stage 2 files.
 If you get a warning that such files were found and removed, proceed to the "I'm Infected, Now What?" section.